Millions of pounds change hands online every minute. Are you reaping the rewards? Find out how to set up a website perfect for your small business.

 - Allows for multiple editors of your site

-- Requires greater expertise to set up and maintain
+- Greater expertise needed to set up and maintain

-- You’ll need to learn programming languages to use the system
+- You’ll need to know how to code

 Another way to set up a website for your small business is with a Content Management System (CMS).
 A CMS is a popular way of creating and modifying content online.
 Everyone's heard of WordPress – the world's most popular CMS.
 Other names you might have heard of are Drupal, Joomla! and Django.